Gabrielle-Nobles/Moffitt_Internship_2023/README.md

 4. Resoulutions (integrated_snn_res or RNA_snn_res)
 5. Umap and Tsne coordinates
 6. Single R annotations
+7. Manually curated cell annotations (seurat_clusters_gabby_annotations)
+- **H5 Seurat-compliant file**
+-- Export the processed and analyzed data in the H5 Seurat file format.
+This file contains the expression values, dimensionality reduction results, clustering information, and metadata.
+It serves as a comprehensive representation of the analyzed single-cell RNAseq data.
+- **Subset of cell populations**
+--Create separate metadata and H5 Seurat files for each identified cell subpopulation or cluster.
+This division facilitates downstream analyses focused on specific cell populations of interest.
+- **H5 ISCVA-compliant file**
+--The H5 ISCVA-compliant file is a specific file format designed to load and interact with the Interactive Single Cell Visual Analytics (ISCVA) application.

+### Single R Annotations Columns

 | Programs  | Column Names |
 | ------------- | ------------- |
 | Single R | hpca.main |